Skip to main content

 Avoid fad diets

-Talk to your GP to figure out the best approach for you.
+Talk to your GP or dietitian to figure out the best approach for you.

-A fad diet is a plan that promises fast weight loss, but in an unhealthy way.
+A fad diet is a plan that promises fast weight loss, but usually in an unhealthy way.

 Being physically active

-You may be told to be more active as part of your treatment for obesity.
+Becoming more physically active can be part of your treatment plan for obesity.

-• help you lose weight and stop you gaining weight - it works alongside a healthy diet
+• manage your weight - it works alongside a healthy diet

 • improve your fitness and strength